iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 The length distribution of indels was:.
 Each sample had a mean of ?
 SNPs and ? indels.
 The min/mean/max number of confident heterozygous calls was ?/?/?

 We then produced a restricted VCF file for building an initial phylogenetic tree using FastTree; restricting to biallelic SNPs which did not overlap with other events gave us ?? sites.
 We built 3 trees, based on discarding any site with >5% missing data, >15% missing data and >20% missing data.
 The trees looked consistent around the ASM samples (we did not evaluate them elsewhere) although of course with some loss of resolution in the 20% tree.
-However it was clear from this that we could not restrict our analysis to a set of 144? samples, including ?? from ? and ?? clinical (PNUSAS) samples.
+However it was clear from this that we could not restrict our analysis to a set of 144 samples.

 [Figure 1](#figure-1)

 We used this tree to identify a set of 141 samples (including the 18 challenge samples), and ran the MASH tool to determine the best reference genome to use, and then used the Cortex joint analysis pipeline to get the best possible set of variant calls for this cluster.
-This step ran in ?
-RAM ? time, and found ?.
+This step ran in 12 minutes, and found 819 SNPs, 32 indels, 25 complex variants, and 277 clusters of phased SNPs (perhaps recombination events).
 We then ran FastTree again on the full set of SNP calls from this callset (excluding clusters of phased SNPs which are likely recombination events).
 This is the tree:

 [Figure 2](#figure-2)